Faire/ui-assignment/README.md

 ### API endpoints

 There are three API endpoints that will be of use.
-The shape of the request and response bodies can be found in `messages.proto`.
+The shapes of the request and response bodies are specified by protocol buffer (protobuf) messages found in `messages.proto`.
+More information on protocol buffers can be found here: https://developers.google.com/protocol-buffers/

 ** All request / response bodies are of type `application/json` and attributes are snake case - not camel case as the protobuf definitions suggest. **